 CSULB encourages eligible international students to apply for undergraduate and graduate level studies.
 International students are defined as those who hold non-immigrant (student or exchange) visas.
 Application requests and questions should be directed to International Admissions (firstname.lastname@example.org), located in the Center for International Education (BH 201).

-International students need to complete a different application process than U.S. students.
+International students need to complete the International application.
 The following documents are required:

 1. International application form;

 3. Affidavit of support from financial sponsor;

 4. Bank statement/letter from financial sponsor;

 6. Official academic documents and certified English translations;